-Karlsruhe was founded just under 300 years ago by Margrave Charles William (Karl) of Baden.
-Legend tells that the vision of a star-shaped city came to him in the night.
+Karlsruhe was founded more than 300 years ago by Margrave Charles William (Karl) of Baden.
+Legend tells that the vision of a star-shaped city came to him in his sleep.
 The dream of Karlsruhe (“Charles’ Repose”) was born!

-The foundation stone of the new fan-shaped city of Karlsruhe was laid on 17 June 1715.
+The foundation stone of the new fan-shaped city of Karlsruhe was laid on June 17th of 1715.
 Standing at the centre of the ‘fan’, 32 ‘axes’ extend like rays from Karlsruhe Palace.
-This grand building, with its characteristic Baden-style architecture, has impressed many a distinguished visitors – such as Voltaire, Goethe, Napoleon and Heinrich von Kleist.
+This grand building, with its characteristic Baden-style architecture, has impressed many distinguished visitors – such as Voltaire, Goethe, Napoleon and Heinrich von Kleist.